Sep 28, 2012

 This is a short guide on how to create a favicon with both 16x16 and 32x32 representations using the open-source

 icotool.
-Since I'll assume you're using a UNIX-based system, Windows users should look elsewhere.
+I'll assume you're using a UNIX-based system.
+Windows users, get yourself a proper OS or look elsewhere.

 First, install the